5orenso/node-express-boilerplate/README.md

 ## Contributions and feedback:

 We ❤️ contributions and feedback.
 If you want to contribute, please check out the CONTRIBUTING.md file.

-If you have any question or suggestion create an issue or ask about it in the gitter chat.
+If you have any question or suggestion create an issue.
 Bug reports should always be done with a new issue.